cameronos/blazonah/README.md

 Open a pull request so I can merge your work in this repository :)

 ## Try Blazonah
-Download the source-code, Node.JS, and the packages required Then with a command prompt, type "node bot.js", then start blazoning away
+Download the source-code, Node.JS, and the packages required (list on both package.json and packagelist.json provided) Then with a command prompt, type "node bot.js", then start blazoning away

 ## Errors